23 April 1858

-- The purpose of the society was to provide education to women and to discourage and fight against the practice of child marriage.
+- The purpose of the Society was to provide education to women and to discourage and fight against the practice of child marriage.

 - The government of India appointed a commission to look into the matter of education in 1882.
 Ramabai gave evidence before the commission.
-She recommended women school inspectors be appointed.
+She recommended that women school inspectors be appointed.
 She also suggested that Indian women be taken into medical colleges since women doctors were needed to treat women.

 - She also travelled to the USA to attend the graduation of Anandibai Joshi, the first Indian woman doctor.
 Between her travels, she also wrote and translated a vast number of books.

 - Returning to India in 1889, she started the ‘Sharada Sadan’.
 She founded the Mukti Mission for the education of child widows.

 - Many accused her of using these organisations as a front for conversions.

 - The British government presented her with the Kaiser-i-Hind medal in 1919.

 - Ramabai died on 5 April 1922, 9 months after the death of her daughter.
 In October 1989, the Indian government issued a commemorative stamp in her honour.